Sign up for 25% off all books

 234 x 156 mmImprint

-Bristol University PressLuck greatly influences a person’s quality of life.
+Luck greatly influences a person’s quality of life.
 Yet little of our politics looks at how institutions can amplify good or bad luck that widens social inequality.
-But societies can change their luck.
+But societies can change their fortune.

-Too often debates about inequality focus on the accuracy of data or modeling while missing the greater point about ethics and exploitation.
+Too often debates about inequality focus on the accuracy of data or modelling while missing the greater point about ethics and exploitation.
 In the wake of growing disparity between the 1% and other classes, this book combines philosophical insights with social theory to offer a much-needed political economy of life chances.

-Timcke advances new thought on the role luck plays in redistributive justice in 21st Century capitalism.
+Timcke advances new thought on the role luck plays in redistributive justice in 21st century capitalism.

-Introduction
+1. Introduction

-4. Hard Luck and The Problem of Radical Contingency
+4. The Problem of Contingency

-5. Uncertain Opportunities and Luck Egalitarianism
+5. Accounting for Uncertain Opportunities

-7. Towards a Social Analysis of Institutional Luck
+6. A Social Analysis of Institutional Luck